-Besides including these g-TFT strategies in the list, we also add a family of g-2TFT as the strategies which perform even stronger punishments than TFT.
-The motivation comes from our earlier analysis in Section 6, in which we find that our subjects aggregately take stronger retaliation intensities than the level implied by the standard theory in the high accuracy treatment.
-The family of g-2TFT strategies (g-2TFT-r) allows the second retaliations to be stochastic (play cooperation with the probability of r in the second punishment) as the generous variants of 2TFT.
-Conservatively, we also include a family of g-TF2T (g-TF2T-r) as the generous variants of TF2T which allow stochastic punishments if two consecutive bad signals occur (play cooperation with the probability of r after observing two consecutive bad signals).
+In addition to including these g-TFT strategies in the list, we add a family of g-2TFT as strategies that perform even stronger punishments than TFT.
+The motivation comes from our earlier analysis in Section 6, in which we find that our subjects aggregately adopt stronger retaliation intensities than the level implied by the standard theory in the high accuracy treatment.
+The family of g-2TFT strategies (g-2TFT-r) allows the second retaliations to be stochastic (play cooperation with probability r in the second punishment) as the generous variants of 2TFT.21 Conservatively, we also include a family of g-TF2T (g-TF2T-r) as the generous variants of TF2T, which allow stochastic punishments if two consecutive bad signals occur (play cooperation with probability r after observing two consecutive bad signals).22